 1. It's Faster

 Bite-sized learning is less time commitment for employees.
-When a team is on a deadline or traveling to a tradeshow for example, training can take a backseat.
+When a team is on a deadline or traveling to a tradeshow, for example, training can take a backseat.
 When teams are told they can need to allocate just 20 minutes of their day to training, it’s a lot easier to fit into their schedule.

 2. You Can Get Specific

 Even though a topic may be tailored to one team such as sales training, this topic could be so large it entails a three-day training session.
 With bite-sized learning, this same course can be broken up into several smaller subset topics.
 And this training could take place over a longer period of time.
 For example, one module may cover customer service and another closing the deal.
-With this tailored approach, it allows employees to absorb each section of a topic before moving onto the next.
+This tailored approach, it allows employees to absorb each section of a topic before moving on to the next.
 And if one employee needs to spend longer on one topic, it allows other employees to work ahead.

 3. Easier Content Creation

 If you are tasked with creating training modules or work with a Learning Management System (LMS) to create these, complex topics take time to finesse.
 But with bite-sized learning, it’s easier.
 Not only are the courses shorter, but you only need to focus on one topic at a time.
 This allows you to be more creative in your course design and what the desired learning outcome should be.

 We briefly touched on this one, but in this digital age, we rely more and more on our phones.
 Your corporate training program needs to be mobile-friendly.
 When an employee is traveling for work or a sales team is out on a call, bite-sized learning should literally be at their fingertips.
 Let’s say you have a team out of the office for a new pitch and they have downtime before their meeting.
 It’s a lot easier to take a quick training course on their phone than commit to a day-long course back in the office.